ggruenspan/Tech-Tutor-Hub-Server/README.md

 Before running the application, you must create a `.env` file in the project root directory.
 The application **will not run** unless this file is created and contains the necessary secrets and credentials.

+**⚠️ Important:** The `.env` file provided here is just a shell to indicate required secrets and credentials.
+It is your responsibility to replace placeholder values with actual, secure secrets.

 Your `.env` file should include:

    ```plaintext